 Kents Hill School (1 hour and 20 minutes)

-Since graduating from Yale University in 1991 and Tufts University in 1996, Ms. Libby has taught in colleges and high schools in Maine, New Hampshire, Massachusetts, and Utah.
-She brings a genuine love of language, students, and confidence in the promise of higher education to her role as a counselor.
-Married to English teacher and Director of the Skateboard Program, Mr. Dave Bean, Ms. Libby loves to cook bagels and latkes.
-From scratch!
-The Libby Beans live off campus with their three children: daughters, Zoe ’17, Lilo ’19, and son, Utah.
+Ms. Libby has taught in colleges and high schools in Maine, New Hampshire, Massachusetts, and Utah and brings a genuine love of language, students, and confidence in higher education to her role as a college counselor.
+In 2008, she was appointed the director of college counseling and, since then, has designed a four-year college counseling program for Gould students, helped mentor other young professionals through NEACAC’s Rising Leaders Colloquium and ACCIS organizations, and been named 2014 NEACAC Professional of the Year.
+Married to English teacher and director of the Skateboard Program, Mr. Dave Bean, Ms. Libby is a closeted writer and singer and she loves to cook bagels and latkes from scratch.
+The Libby Beans live off campus with their three children: daughters, Zoe ’17, Lilo ’19, and son, Utah ’21.